stroke-predictors/germain-capstone-stoke-prediction/README.md

 ## Initial Hypotheses
 ### Hypothesis 1: Correlation Test (Stroke vs Age Group)
-- H0: There is no relationship between age group and risk of stroke.
+- Ho: There is no relationship between age group and risk of stroke.
 - Ha: There is a relationship between age group and risk of stroke.

 ### Hypothesis 2: Correlation Test (Stroke vs < 65)
-- H0: People over 65 years old are not more likely to have a stroke than people under 65.
+- Ho: People over 65 years old are not more likely to have a stroke than people under 65.
 - Ha: People over 65 years old are more likely to have a stroke than people under 65.

 ### Hypothesis 3: Correlation Test (Stroke vs Don't Smoke)
-- H0: People that currently smoke do not have a higher risk of stroke than people that don’t currently smoke.
+- Ho: People that currently smoke do not have a higher risk of stroke than people that don’t currently smoke.
 - Ha: People that currently smoke have a higher risk of stroke than people that don’t currently smoke.

 ### Hypothesis 4: Correlation Test (Stroke vs Men)
-- H0: Men are not more at risk for stroke than women.
+- Ho: Men are not more at risk for stroke than women.
 - Ha: Men are more at risk for stroke than women.

 ### 2. Findings
-#### My findings are:
+#### Our findings are:
 -